benizadi/FunBooksAndVideos/README.md

 # Potential improvements
 Where time wasn't a limit
-- Providing EF Core DB Code first with propoer relation ships and configurations.
+- Providing EF Core, Code first with propoer relationships and configurations.
-- Using FakeDbContext for tests instead of relying on the In-Memory database data.
+- Using FakeDbContext for behaviour tests instead of relying on the In-Memory database data.
 - Providing Level 3 Maturity on the Rest APIs following HATEOAS standards and documentations.
 - Proper logging of each individual operations where necessary.